 In terms of tactics, we know what is unpopular, but not why.
-In our annual Animal Tracker survey of over 1,000 U.S. adults, HRC found that the most accepted social movement tactic is anti-cruelty investigations.
+In our annual Animal Tracker survey of over 1,000 U.S. adults, we found that the most accepted social movement tactic is anti-cruelty investigations.
 Almost 80% of U.S. adults “strongly” or “somewhat” support anti-cruelty investigations.
 The fact that so many people support investigations is a positive sign, and may indicate that people want to see for themselves what is happening to animals behind closed doors.
 But as the rest of this blog series discussed, this doesn’t necessarily facilitate change.

 Less popular are confrontational tactics or tactics that directly ask people to change their behavior.
-Just over 40% of respondents to HRC’s survey showed support for protests or product boycotts.
+Just over 40% of respondents to Faunalytic’s survey showed support for protests or product boycotts.
 However, a lack of support for a tactic does not equate to a lack of effectiveness.
 Perhaps these tactics are less popular because they are actually more successful and people are uncomfortable with change.
 Or, perhaps they are less successful because they are unpopular and people reject the message because they reject the tactic.